urbit/docs/tutorials/hoon/gall.md

 ### +on-load

 This arm is called immediately after the agent is upgraded.
-It receives a `vase` of the state of the previously-running version of the agent, which allows it to cleanly upgrade from the old agent.
+It receives a `vase` of the state of the previously running version of the agent, which allows it to cleanly upgrade from the old agent.

 ### +on-poke